inkyblackness/ss-specs/levelObjects/12_Markers/levelMarkerEntry.md

     0: Entry Trigger; Hacker enters tile
     1: Null Trigger; Must be set off externally.
 Also used as data storage.
+    2:
+    3: Player Death; Used to resurrect Hacker

 **Trigger Marker Data** (22 bytes)